vedanta2003/ragchat3/README.md

 3. Upload your text files (up to 5)
 4. Wait for the files to be processed
 5. Start asking questions about the content of your documents

+## How it Works

+1. The application uses LangChain to process and chunk your documents
+2. Documents are embedded using OpenAI's embeddings
+3. When you ask a question:
+   - The system finds the 3 most relevant chunks using cosine similarity
+   - These chunks are used to generate a context-aware response
+   - You can view the relevant chunks used for each answer

 ## Requirements